ultral/ultral.github.io/it/200k_iac.md

 ![IaC testing](assets/200k_testing.png?raw=true "IaC testing")

 Besides code style checking, you are able to check that you can deploy or recreate your infrastructure in a sandbox.
-What's for?
+What for?
 It is a sophisticated question and I would like to share a story instead of an answer.
-Were was a custom auto-scaler for AWS written in Powershell.
-The auto-scaler did not check cutting edges for input params, as a result, it created tons of virtual machines and the customer was unhappy.
-It is an awkward situation, hopefully, it is possible to catch it on the earliest stages.
+There was a custom auto-scaler for AWS written in Powershell.
+The auto-scaler did not check cutting edges for input params.
+As a result, it created tons of virtual machines and the customer was unhappy.
+It is an awkward situation, but it is possible to identify this at the earliest stages.

-On the one hand, it is possible to test the script & infrastructure, but on the other hand, you are an increasing amount of code and making infrastructure more complex.
-However, the real reason under the hood for that is that you are putting your knowledge about infrastructure into tests, you are describing how things should work together.
+On the one hand, it is possible to test the script & infrastructure, but on the other hand, you are increasing an amount of code and making the infrastructure more complex.
+However, the real reason under the hood for that is that you are putting your knowledge about infrastructure to the tests.
+You are describing how things should work together.

 ## IaC Testing Pyramid